tenured-master-chef-607/gomoku_master/README.md

 python evaluate.py models/gomoku_dqn_<episode>.pth
 ```

-Replace `<episode>` with the episode number of the model you want to use (e.g., `gomoku_dqn_1000.pth`).
+Replace `<episode>` with the episode number of the model you want to use.

-In the game, you play as black (first player) and the AI plays as white (second player).

-## Implementation Details
+## AI Implementation Details

-- The agent uses a simple feedforward neural network to learn the Q-values for each possible action
+### Classic AI (Minimax)
+- Uses minimax algorithm with alpha-beta pruning
+- Evaluates board positions using pattern recognition
+- Adjustable depth and time limits based on difficulty
+- Tactical threat detection for improved play

+### Reinforcement Learning Agent
+- Uses a Deep Q-Network (DQN) to learn optimal moves
-- Experience replay is used to stabilize learning
+- Experience replay stabilizes learning
-- A target network is updated periodically to prevent overestimation
+- Target network updated periodically to prevent overestimation
-- Epsilon-greedy exploration strategy is used to balance exploration and exploitation
+- Epsilon-greedy exploration strategy balances exploration and exploitation
-- The reward function encourages winning and discourages losing

 ## Customization

-Feel free to adjust the following parameters in the code:
+To customize the game or AI behavior:

-- Board size: Change the `size` parameter in `Board` and `GomokuEnv` classes
+- Board size: Modify the `board_size` parameter in `GomokuGUI` constructor
-- Training parameters: Modify the `episodes`, `batch_size`, and `target_update` parameters in `train.py`
+- AI difficulty: Change the `difficulty` parameter when creating a `GomokuAI` instance
-- Neural network architecture: Adjust the layers and sizes in the `DQN` class in `dqn_agent.py`
+- Neural network architecture: Adjust the layers in the `DQN` class
+- Training parameters: Modify parameters in `train.py`